jenningsloy318/DevOpsTrailers/Basis/shell-cmds.md

 ```

 3. in shell scripts, use `read -n 1 -s -r -p "Press any key to continue"` to implement stop/contine actions

+4. to search packages dependencies provides by `pkgconfig(Qt5Widgets) is needed by xxxx`
+    ```
+    The pkg-config files are usually provided by the -devel package so in most cases foo.pc is provided by libfoo-devel.
+That's still guesswork, but there are two shortcuts:

+    Installing by path name, if you know where the .pc file will end up

+    $> yum install /usr/lib64/pkgconfig/foo.pc
+    That works for any file, but you still need to guess where the .pc file is.
+The best approach is using the actual pkgconfig requirement:

+    $> yum install "pkgconfig(foo)"
+    Use the quotes to avoid the shell trying to interpret the parenthesis.
+    ```